The Handbook contains detailed information regarding Membership and Fellowship in SDP including:

 The College also has a conjoint arrangement with the College of Dental Surgeons of Hong Kong in the Specialist Dental Practice discipline of Dental Public Health (Community Dentistry).

 The first step is to subscribe to the RACDS.
-Find out everything you need to know about Specialist Dental Practice pathways and examinations in the Appendix to the Regulations - Specialist Dental Practice.
+Find out everything you need to know about Specialist Dental Practice pathways and examinations in the Handbook-Membership and Fellowship in SDP.
 Please ensure you read this document before applying and contact RACDS if you have any questions.
 We have a dedicated education team to assist you with your enquiries.

 Applications for the conjoint examination can be made by submitting a MSDP03 – Enrolment for Conjoint Membership Examination.